 Kate Cansfield, Director, Global Web Properties & Ecommerce

-Kate Cansfield has over 12 years of experience in the software industry.
-She is responsible for the strategy and execution of web development efforts, as well as ensuring users have the best online shopping experience possible.
+Kate Cansfield is responsible for the strategy and execution of TechSmith’s web development efforts, web-based internal systems, and ensuring that TechSmith customers have the best online shopping experience possible.

 Tony Dunckel, Vice President, Market Solutions